codecventer/codecventer/README.md

 # Hi, I'm Christiaan! 👋

 ## 🚀 About Me
-I'm a full stack engineer with aspirations of becoming a software architect...
+I'm a full stack software engineer with aspirations of becoming a software architect...

 ## 📜 Mission Statement